kyree-nero/oidc-and-jwt-sample/README.md

 1. Select Web Application
 1. Select Next
 1. Add the info to the application.yml file
+1. Add http://localhost:8080/login/oauth2/code/okta to the sign in redirect urls
 1. Go to Directory &gt; Users
 1. Add a user
 1. Go to Security  &gt; API